-the next song was an unexpected improvisation. i started playing this lick on an acoustic guitar and singing, “love is a many splendoured thing / why do you treat it like a sickness?” and kind of liked it. so i recorded the guitar and then improvised lyrics that were better than that. it’s maybe twenty eight seconds long. i find i like little fragments like that more all the time.
+The next song was an unexpected improvisation.
+I started playing this lick on an acoustic guitar and singing, “Love is a many-splendoured thing…why do you treat it like a sickness?” and kind of liked it.
+So I recorded the guitar and then improvised lyrics that were better than that.
+It’s about twenty eight seconds long.
+I find I like little fragments like that more all the time.

-the third song was one of several banjo tunes i’ve been meaning to record for a while now. i thought it needed a little something happening on the bottom end, so i tried stomp-claps, but that didn’t quite work. the clapping overpowered the stomping. snapping didn’t fare much better. then i remembered that i have a tambourine, hiding behind the banjo stand, feeling unloved.
+The third song was one of several banjo tunes I’ve been meaning to record for a while now.
+I thought it needed a little something happening on the bottom end, so I tried stomp-claps, but that didn’t quite work.
+The clapping overpowered the stomping.
+Snapping didn’t fare much better.
+Then I remembered I have a tambourine, hiding behind the banjo stand, feeling unloved.

-at first it was far too loud. then i developed a bit of a dance move i like to call the stomp-and-pivot — i stomped while facing the microphone, turned around and struck the tambourine as far away as i could get it from the mic without taking a step away, and then twisted back around and stomped again, repeating the process as needed with the stomping on the on-beats and the jingling on the off-beats.
+At first it was far too loud.
+So I developed a bit of a dance move I like to call the stomp-and-pivot — I stomped while facing the microphone, turned around and struck the tambourine as far away as I could get it from the mic without taking a step away, and then twisted back around and stomped again, repeating the process as needed with the stomping on the on-beats and the jingle-jangling on the off-beats.

-i think i’ve developed some sort of vocal overdub compulsion…not really in terms of harmonies, but i find myself triple-tracking my vocals for a lot of these songs. double-tracking sounds pretty good, but adding just one more voice seems to make all the difference, with the “lead” vocal in the center and the other two mixed a little bit beneath it, panned at about ten o’clock and two o’clock. it just feels right for some reason. maybe it’s an elliott smith influence, seeped into mah veins and make’d me done what i do. as soon as i mix some of these songs i’ll post a few.
+I think I’ve developed some sort of vocal overdub compulsion…not really in terms of harmonies, but I find myself triple-tracking my vocals for a lot of these songs.
+Double-tracking sounds pretty good, but adding just one more voice seems to make all the difference, with the “lead” vocal in the middle and the other two mixed a little bit beneath it, panned at about ten o’clock and two o’clock.
+It just feels right for some reason.
+Maybe it’s an Elliott Smith influence, seeped into mah veins and make’d me done what I do.
+As soon as I mix some of these songs I’ll post a few.

-also, i’ve kind of got a thing for the “chaostheory” wordpress theme/template. it’s all that blue and grey that makes me weak in the knees. but i’ve also kind of grown attached to this design. why must colours be so colourful? why?!
+Also, I’ve kind of got a thing for this ChaosTheory WordPress theme/template.
+It’s all that blue and grey that makes me weak in the knees.
+But I’ve also kind of grown attached to this design.
+Why must colours be so colourful?
+Why?!